Elevance Health (NYSE:ELV) Announces Quarterly Earnings Results, Beats Estimates By $0.10 EPS

-Elevance Health (NYSE:ELV – Get Free Report) posted its earnings results on Thursday.
+Elevance Health (NYSE:ELV – Get Free Report) announced its earnings results on Thursday.
 The company reported $10.64 earnings per share for the quarter, beating the consensus estimate of $10.54 by $0.10, Briefing.com reports.
-The company had revenue of $42.27 billion during the quarter, compared to analysts’ expectations of $42.49 billion.
-Elevance Health had a net margin of 3.64% and a return on equity of 20.62%.
-Elevance Health’s quarterly revenue was up .9% on a year-over-year basis.
-During the same period last year, the company posted $9.46 earnings per share.
+Elevance Health had a return on equity of 20.62% and a net margin of 3.64%.
+The business had revenue of $42.27 billion during the quarter, compared to analysts’ expectations of $42.49 billion.
+During the same quarter last year, the business posted $9.46 earnings per share.
+The company’s quarterly revenue was up .9% on a year-over-year basis.

 Elevance Health Stock Up 1.2 %